Franck-Dumetz/TbGOF/README.md

 - **Raw read counts** in `counts.csv`

 To save space, **SAM files are removed** after conversion, but all their information is preserved in the corresponding BAM files.

+---

+## Contact & Support
+For any issues or questions, please open an issue in this repository or contact us at fdumetz@som.umaryland.edu.